contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 } node_t;
 ```

 For a binary search tree, instead of thinking in next and previous, we think in terms of two children and a parent.
 The children are considered left and right.
 We could name the nodes left\_child and right\_child, and that would indeed be a more precise name.
 However, left and right have become common names of the left and right children, so we will use left and right.
 A linked list can be sorted if the insert method inserts the node in the right place to maintain a sorted list.
-It doesn't have to be, and indeed, it frequently is not sorted.
-The binary search tree is sorted.
+However, it doesn't have to be sorted, and is frequently not.
+In contrast, the binary search tree is always sorted.
 In a binary search tree, the root might not be the first element in the list of nodes (if you are considering sort order).
 In the example above, D is the root, but A would be the first node in the sorted set.
-Linked lists always maintain that the root node is the first node in the list.
+Sorted linked lists always maintain that the root node (head) is the minimum or maximum value (depending on sort order).
 In a binary search tree, the root node is rarely the first node within the sorted set.
-It only happens when the root is the leftmost node in the tree.
+That case only occurs when the root is the leftmost node in the tree.

-A binary search tree can be empty, much like a linked list can be empty.
+Like a linked list, a binary search tree can be empty.
 If it is empty, it doesn't have any nodes.
-Just like a linked list, where you need to create a reference to some part of the list (typically the beginning), you need to maintain a link to the root of the tree.
-This is just a pointer to the current root node, which can change depending upon your tree operations.
+Like a linked list, you must maintain a reference to some part of the tree structure so it can be accessed.
+This is a pointer to the current root node, which can change at various times depending on your tree operations.
 Initializing the root node to NULL indicates that the tree is empty.

 ```c
 node_t *root = NULL;
 ```

 To build the tree, we will need functionality to insert new nodes.
-For now, we will assume that our tree maintains unique keys (no duplicate letters).
+For now, we will assume that our tree maintains unique keys (no duplicates).
 In a binary search tree insert method, you first find the place where the node would go, and then if it doesn't already exist, you add the node.
 It is often a good idea to search for the node before inserting.
-This will eliminate the need to create and destroy the node needlessly if it already existed.
-It also is easier to understand the find method, so it comes next.
+This will eliminate the need to create and destroy the node needlessly if it already exists.
+It is also easier to understand the find method than the insert method, so we will look at that next.

 ## Find